 Attar, 12th century

-Farid ud-Din Attar’s epic poem The Conference of the Birds narrates the journey of the world’s birds through the valleys of desire and love, of knowledge and unity on their search for the divine Simorq.
+Farid ud-Din Attar’s epic poem The Conference of the Birds narrates the journey of the world’s birds through the valleys of desire and love, knowledge and unity on their search for the divine Simorq.
 After an arduous journey, 30 birds reach mount Kaf, where the Simorq is known to reside.

-Attar’s 12th-century poem speaks of democracy and anarchy, of the quest for the meaning of life, of migration, diversity, and exile.
-Since 2018, Cymin Samawatie and Ketan Bhatti adapt this epic in a piece for chamber orchestra and vocals in the framework a long-term project.
+Attar’s 12th-century poem speaks of the quest for the meaning of life, of power, migration, diversity, and exile.
+As part of long-term project, Cymin Samawatie and Ketan Bhatti adapt this epic in a piece for chamber orchestra and vocals.